doc4d/docs/docs/API/DataStoreClass.md

 #### Description

-The `.clearAllRemoteContexts()` function <!-- REF #DataStoreClass.clearAllRemoteContexts().Summary -->clears all the learnt attributes for all the active contexts in the datastore<!-- END REF -->.
+The `.clearAllRemoteContexts()` function <!-- REF #DataStoreClass.clearAllRemoteContexts().Summary -->clears all the attributes for all the active contexts in the datastore<!-- END REF -->.
 #### Example

 ```4d